cocoon2wong/E-Vertical/howToUse.md

   The number of style channels in `Agent` model.
   The default value is `20`.
 - `--T`: type=`str`, argtype=`static`.
   Type of transformations used when encoding or decoding trajectories.
-It could be: - `none`: no transformations - `fft`: fast Fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
+It could be: - `none`: no transformations - `fft`: fast Fourier transform - `fft2d`: 2D fast Fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
   The default value is `fft`.
 - `--down_sampling_rate`: type=`float`, argtype=`temporary`.
   Down sampling rate to sample trajectories from all N = K*Kc trajectories.